OleksandrShchur/YouTubeShortsUploader/README.md

 1. **`/twitter`** — download a video from an X/Twitter post, generate metadata with Gemini, review, publish.
 2. **`/hugging_face`** — invent a Midnight Souls scene with Gemini, generate vertical HD video via Hugging Face Inference Providers, review the video, then metadata, publish.
-3. **`/pixabay`** — invent a Midnight Souls search phrase with Gemini, download a vertical HD Pixabay video (≤60s, no re-encode), review video then metadata, publish.
+3. **`/pixabay`** — pick random tags from a predefined library, download a vertical HD Pixabay video (≤60s, no re-encode), review video then metadata, publish.

 ## Flows